 Address issues as directed by the ROS.

-Annually review status of the NMMS and Topology Processor software regarding new planning data needs.
+Annually review status of the Network Model Management System (NMMS) and Topology Processor software regarding new planning data needs.

 1.2 Introduction to Case Building Procedures and Methodologies

 The principal function of the SSWG is to provide steady-state power flow models, or base cases, which contain appropriate equipment characteristics, system data, and shall represent projected system conditions.
 This procedure manual is intended to demonstrate compliance with NERC Reliability Standards applicable to steady-state modeling.
 The ERCOT Protocols require the SSWG Cases developed for annual planning purposes to contain, as much as practicable, information consistent with the Network Operations Model.